Know more

 Ellie Taagen

-Ellie Taagen was awarded the IWGSC and Catherine Feuillet Early Career Award and will receive her award at the Plant & Animal Genome Conference XXIX (PAG) in San Diego, California (USA) in January 2022.
+Ellie Taagen was awarded the IWGSC and Catherine Feuillet Early Career Award and received her award at the Plant & Animal Genome Conference XXIX (PAG) in San Diego, California (USA) in January 2022.
 Ellie also received a travel stipend to allowed her to travel to the PAG conference to present a talk during the IWGSC main workshop on Saturday 8 January 2022.

 Ellie is a PhD candidate studying with Dr Mark Sorrells’ Small Grains Breeding and Genetics laboratory at Cornell University (USA).
 Motivated by the importance of enhancing wheat productivity, Ellie applies her quantitative genetics, data science, and molecular biology skillset to uncovering the mechanisms driving desirable phenotypes.
 Ellie anticipates graduating in spring 2022.